yann5365/yann5365/README.md

 ### Hi!
 I am in dire need of an omelette.

 - I'm currently working on ...
+- I will update this in 2026.
+TRUST!!!

 <!--
 **yann5365/yann5365** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.